About 4-H in Boulder County!

 - Countywide clinics/workshops/practices – learn more about projects of interest

-- Statewide Camps – Leadership Development Conference, Colorado Leadership Camp, State 4-H Conference
+- 4-H National Trips and Statewide Camps – National trips include Citizen Washington Focus, 4-H Congress, National 4-H Roundup.
+Statewide camps include Leadership Development Conference, Colorado Leadership Camp, State 4-H Conference.

 - International 4-H Exchange Program – Opportunities may include Australia, Finland, Germany and Japan

 We hope that 4-H will be a place where your child can reach and exceed their goals.
 Please feel free to call the Boulder County Extension office at 303-678-6238 with any questions.